sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 and leaves the database in a consistent state.
 While implementing database transactions you need to take **ACID (Atomicity, Consistency, Isolation, Durability)** properties into consideration.

-Let's understand how we can handle database transactions in our Spring Boot based applications.
+Let's understand how we can handle database transactions in our Spring Boot applications.

 ## Transaction Handling using JDBC
-First let's take a quick look at how we usually handle database transactions in plain JDBC.
+First, let's take a quick look at how we usually handle database transactions in plain JDBC.

 ```java
 class UserService {